llxp/rest-to-soap-unit/README.md

 # BUG IN ZEEP

-Because of a bug in zeep I rewrote the rest-to-soap-unit in nodejs.
+Because of a bug in zeep I rewrote the rest-to-soap-unit in php.
-The workaround currently is to have two containers, one for the translation from rest to soap and one to be able to autogenerate an openapi specification.
+The workaround currently is to have two containers, one for the proxy from rest to soap and one to be able to autogenerate an openapi specification.
-Because of time, I am currently using this workaround, but in the future, I will also rewrite the openapi specification generator in nodejs.
-For now, the python container is generating the openapi specification and the nodejs container is handling the translation traffic.
+For now, the python container is generating the openapi specification and the php container is handling the proxy traffic.